 About the Mill

-Belknap Mill TodayThe Belknap Mill as adopted a new logo and tagline, "Where Art and History Come to Life!", to emphasize its relevance to the 21st century.
+Belknap Mill TodayThe Belknap Mill has recently adopted a new logo and tagline, "Where Art and History Come to Life!", to emphasize its relevance to the 21st century.
 The logo includes the words Arts ⋅ History ⋅ Education to illustrate its three-pronged mission to Central New Hampshire.

 The Belknap Mill is:

 - The Official Meetinghouse of the State of New Hampshire.

 - The oldest unaltered brick textile mill in the U.S.

 - The only industrial knitting museum in the U.S.

 - The Lakes Region's year-round art and history center